 How We Can Help You

 At Lahey Hospital & Medical Center, our goal is to make your care as comfortable and easy as possible.
-We offer a variety of services such as support groups, patient rights advocates, social services and other resources to help you and your family.
+We offer a variety of services such as support groups, patient rights advocates, social workers and other resources to help you and your family.

 Our support services include:

-Chaplaincy—Our chaplains offer spiritual and emotional support for patients and families.
+Chaplaincy — Our chaplains offer spiritual and emotional support for patients and families.

-Interpreter services—We can provide you with an interpreter who understands your language and culture.
+Interpreter services — We can provide you with an interpreter who understands your language and culture.

-Palliative Care services—We offer palliative care options for those with advanced, life-threatening or serious chronic illness to relieve suffering, provide support, and improve the quality of life for patients and their loved ones.
+Palliative Care services — We offer palliative care options for those with advanced, life-threatening or serious chronic illness to relieve suffering, provide support, and improve the quality of life for patients and their loved ones.

-Patient and Family Advisory Council—You can apply to be a member of our Patient and Family Advisory Council to promote and address the needs of patients and families.
+Patient and Family Advisory Council — You can apply to be a member of our Patient and Family Advisory Council to promote and address the needs of patients and families.

-Patient rights advocates—We can provide a patient advocate to help you resolve a concern about your care.
+Patient rights advocates — We can provide a patient advocate to help you resolve a concern about your care.

 The Patient and Family Advisory Council advises Lahey Hospital & Medical Center on the relationship between patients, patients’ families, and Lahey staff.
 Council members work together to promote and advise on processes and programs that address the needs of patients and families.
 Patients and family members have a principal role in determining projects.